Some kids take to the crib like a duck to water. Others. . . not so much.

-Yep, another one I’m going to be yelled at over.
-The best recommendation is to not have anything in your newborn’s crib.
-That’s good advice.
+Before you start screaming at your screen, let me clarify.
+Yes, I realize SIDS recommendations say not to have anything in the crib.
+I get that.
+It’s good advice.
 However, we found that Elena really needed some extra physical assurance in the crib.
 She was a very sensitive baby.
 (Lots of cuddle time needed.
 LOTS.)

 So we tucked 99.9% of the blanket under the mattress against the springs, leaving just a teeny-tiny corner that would barely touch her hands and cheek.
 This way she could feel enough of the blanket to touch, but not pull it over her face and mouth (increasing SIDS risk).
 It was a corner-touch only.
 Obviously, as soon as she was old enough to roll around, or pull the blanket, it was removed for a few months.
 But for those first few weeks, we found it was a great soother.